 For authors of ACM Books who wish to use illustrations or small portions of text from works of their own or others copyrighted elsewhere, ACM Books will assist with copyright permissions, although it is ultimately the responsibility of the author to obtain these permissions prior to submission of the final manuscript for publication.

-High quality production and rapid publication are important components of the value proposition ACM and Morgan & Claypool offer to those wishing to publish their manuscripts with ACM Books.
+High quality production and rapid publication are important components of the value proposition ACM offers to those wishing to publish their manuscripts with ACM Books.
 One way to insure this for multiple-authored books is for co-authors to select a “responsible author” who will be responsible as the main point of contact for ACM Books staff and volunteer editors from the very beginning stages of the proposal through final manuscript delivery.

-When author approval is received, final files will be prepared for publication, including relinking any broken links, adding DOIs to references, and preparing various ebook and print publication files.
-At that point, publication is just a day or two away.
+When the finalized text is approved, files will be prepared for publication, including relinking any broken links, adding DOIs to references, and preparing various eBook and print publication files.
+Authors will be sent a notification when this is completed and their book officially published.